Updated 24 Mar 2021 with lots of fun new things to do!

 The Future 20 Collective is a group of artists aged 18-25 who undertook HOME’s 12-month training initiative in 2019-2020.
 The collective is made up of filmmakers, poets, spoken word artists, photographers, visual artists, musicians, theatre performers & producers, and a glass artist.

-We have been overwhelmed by the love and support we’ve received since announcing our temporary closure due to the coronavirus outbreak.
-This is a difficult time, and we appreciate everyone who has asked how they can help.
+We have been overwhelmed by the love and support we’ve received since reopening – but we still need your help to keep supporting the artists and audiences on our doorstep.
 If you would like to make a one-off donation, we’d really appreciate it.
 Thank you.